Frequently Asked Questions

 Do you have any unanswered questions?
-Want to get to know more about common questions we answer and what makes K9 Heights Different?
+Want to get to know more about common questions we answer, and what makes K9 Heights Different?
 Our goal is to educate our clients and be a resource for you.
 We enjoy working with owners who are eager to learn and expand their relationship with their dog.
 Please read some of the frequently asked questions below to get to know more about K9 Heights, our training philosophy, and our program structures.

 What Us Your Training Philosophy?

-We are balanced dog trainers, meaning we utilized training techniques and methods from the four quadrants of operant conditioning.
-We know that no two dogs are alike and we work with each one to address their individual needs.
+We are balanced dog trainers, meaning we utilized training techniques and methods from the four quadrants of operand conditioning.
+No two dogs are alike and we work with each one to address their individual needs.
 What we've found to be most successful is utilizing a combination of luring with treats, verbal & physical praise, teaching leash pressure, and collar corrections to help dogs succeed.
 We do like to fade out the use of treats over time so that they are not a requisite for the behavior for the rest of your dog's life.
 We also want to find the collar that allows us to give a meaningful correction at the lowest level possible.
 That way we can give a dog a correction and not have to be over the top, or simply just nagging them.
 For this reason we often utilize correction collars such as a prong collar and e-collar.

 What is the Structure of Your Board and Train Program

 The Board and Train For our board and train programs dogs are trained in a home environment.
-They actually live in the home of K9 Heights Owner and Head Trainer, Eric Allport.
+The dogs actually live in the home of K9 Heights Owner and Head Trainer, Eric Allport.
 We have multiple trainers who come in throughout the day to work with the dogs.
 They learn obedience and behaviors in the home environment.
 They have structured playtime, structured walks and are worked in pet friendly places out in public.
 We provide training photos and weekly email updates.

 Going Home When your dog is ready to come home you will have a go home lesson where K9 Heights Trainer will be bringing them home to your family.
 We go over the structure and obedience skills they learned, and teach you how to implement the structure within your own home.